Agarwalprerna/RISCV_TAPEOUT_VSD_PROGRAM/Week1/README.md

-# 🚀 Week 1:  RTL Design And Synthesis Workshop Using Sky130
+# 🚀 Week 1:  RTL Design And Synthesis Workshop Using OpenSource Tools

  This repository is structured into multiple days, each with its own practical labs, code examples, and explanations.